 - Chef's tip: try any of their pastas, they are all delicious!

 - Recommended if... you want an authentic Roman meal in a place that keeps the essence of Rome.

 Are you one of those who let yourself be advised or one of those who go crazy to restaurants?
 In my case, I'm of the first group, I don't decide until I read a thousand positive reviews.
 A good example of this was my visit to the Tonnarello restaurant, which had more than 35,000 reviews and most of them were outstanding.
 I thought: everyone can't be wrong, right?
 So I took the plunge and my experience was brutal.

 A fantastic terrace ideal for the summer in Rome, a charming place and the hallmark of the house: delicious tonnarelli (a kind of spaghetti), handmade as the Italian nonas.
 Carnivores, meanwhile, can get their fill of lamb, oxtail and meatballs.
-Each ingredient here is carefully selected, as is its presentation.
+Every ingredient here is carefully selected, as is the presentation.